Disciples of the Crow: Reception

-Gina Wurtz of ScreenRant stated: "As a short film, Disciples of the Crow gets straight to the point and doesn't linger on any unnecessary scenes or storylines.
+Gina Wurtz of Screen Rant stated: "As a short film, Disciples of the Crow gets straight to the point and doesn't linger on any unnecessary scenes or storylines.
 While there isn't much room for it to elaborate on deeper plots, this is actually a good thing because it prevents the film from losing its message...
 Disciples of the Crow is a more accurate and compelling adaptation.
 Although it makes cuts to the source material due to its limited time, it maintains the heart of King's story — something none of the Children of the Corn sequels and reboots manage."